-Dating back to the 1700s, St. Louis Cemetery No. 1 is listed on the National Register of Historic Places.
-You’ll learn about the cemetery’s famous inhabitants, such as voodoo priestess Marie Laveau, and explore historic crypts.
+Dating back to the 1700s, the St. Louis Cemetery No. 1 is listed on the National Register of Historic Places.
+During the French Quarter Cemetery Tour, you’ll learn about the cemetery’s famous inhabitants, such as voodoo priestess Marie Laveau, and explore historic crypts.
 Nicolas Cage recently purchased a pyramid-shaped tomb here, so make sure to take a look at that too!

 Learn more about voodoo, Creole, and some of New Orleans’ burial rituals.
-Children are welcome on this tour.
-DISCOUNT TICKETS!
+It’s a walking tour that’s great for everyone ages 6+.

 Experience four tours at once with the 4-in-1 Ghosts, Voodoo, Vampires, and Witchcraft Tour!

-Your energetic guide will take you to visit some of the spookiest sights in the French Quarter, such as the St. Germaine House!
+Your energetic guide will take you to visit some of the spookiest sights in the French Quarter.
+Hear stories about the LaLaurie House, New Orleans Pharmacy Museum, and Lafitte’s Blacksmith Shop Bar.
 In addition to learning more about voodoo, vampires, and witchcraft, this tour guarantees you will experience spiritual turbulence!
 Say what?!

-And because I know you wouldn’t want to experience all of this without your family, it is appropriate for children (under 6 are free), and even your leashed dog can join in the fun!
-DISCOUNT TICKETS!
+And because I know you wouldn’t want to experience all of this without your whole family, even your leashed dog can join in the fun!

 Have you ever wanted to visit vampire killing locations?
 How about places where hauntings have been documented?
 If yes, the 5-in-1 Ghost Mystery Tour is for you!

-This tour takes place year-round at 5 pm and 7:30 pm, except on Mardi Gras night!
+This tour takes place year-round at 5 pm and 7:30 pm, except on Mardi Gras night.
 Bring your children, your pet, and a beverage as you explore the French Quarter with your guide, and find out why this tour is one of the best!
-DISCOUNT TICKETS!